 In the highest security environments, security revolving doors and mantrap portals have sophisticated technology to fully eliminate the possibility of tailgating.
 These types of entrances can also be integrated with high-security identity verification such as biometrics or facial recognition to further ensure that the person going through the door is who they say they are, and that they are authorized to enter.

 To truly eliminate tailgating and the security risks it presents, it makes sense to deploy technology that can achieve those objectives.
-To learn more about rolling out a tailgating mitigation action plan at your facility, please click here to request a free entry assessment.
+To learn more about rolling out a tailgating mitigation action plan at your facility, please click here to request an on-site entry assessment.

 Contact Us By Filling Out the Form Below